-Subclass of: E63 Beginning of Existence
+Subclass of: E7 Activity E63 Beginning of Existence

-Scope note: This class comprises the birth of a human beings.

-E67 Birth is a biological event focusing on the context of people coming into life.
+Scope note: This class comprises events that result in the formation of a formal or informal E74 Group of people, such as a club, society, association, corporation or nation.
+E66 Formation does not include the arbitrary aggregation of people who do not act as a collective.
+The formation of an instance of E74 Group does not mean that the group is populated with members at the time of formation.
+In order to express the joining of members at the time of formation, the respective activity should be simultaneously an instance of both E66 Formation and E85 Joining.
+Examples: the formation of the CIDOC CRM Special Interest Group the formation of the Soviet Union Droportion the conspiring of the murderers of Caesar Properties: P95 has formed (was formed by): E74 Group E67 Birth Subclass of: E63 Beginning of Existence Scope note: This class comprises the birth of a human beings.
+E67 Birth is a biological event focussing on the context of people coming into life.
 (E63 Beginning of Existence comprises the coming into life of any living beings).
 Twins, triplets etc. are brought into life by the same E67 Birth event.
 The introduction of the E67 Birth event as a documentation element allows the description of a range of family relationships in a simple model.
 Suitable extensions may describe more details and the complexity of motherhood with the intervention of modern medicine.
 In this model, the biological father is not seen as a necessary participant in the E67 Birth event.

-• the birth of Alexander the Great

-P96 by mother (gave birth): E21 Person P97 from father (was father for): E21 Person P98 brought into life (was born): E21 Person

-E68 Dissolution

-Subclass of: E64 End of Existence

-Scope note: This class comprises the events that result in the formal or informal termination of an E74

-Group of people.

-If the dissolution was deliberate, the Dissolution event should also be instantiated as an E7

-• the fall of the Roman Empire

-• the liquidation of Enron Corporation

-P99 dissolved (was dissolved by): E74 Group

-E69 Death

-Subclass of: E64 End of Existence

-Scope note: This class comprises the deaths of human beings.

-If a person is killed, their death should be instantiated as E69 Death and as E7 Activity.
+Examples: • the birth of Alexander the Great Properties: P96 by mother (gave birth): E21 Person P97 from father (was father for): E21 Person P98 brought into life (was born): E21 Person E68 Dissolut ion Subclass of: E64 End of Existence Scope note: This class comprises the events that result in the formal or informal termination of an E74 Group of people.
+If the dissolution was deliberate, the Dissolution event should also be instantiated as an E7 Activity.
+Examples: the fall of the Roman Empirethe liquidation of Enron Corporation Properties: P99 dissolved (was dissolved by): E74 Group E69 Death Subclass of: E64 End of Existence Scope note: This class comprises the deaths of human beings.
+If a person is killed , their death should be instantiated as E69 Death and as E7 Activity.
 The death or perishing of other living beings should be documented using E64 End of Existence.

-the murder of Julius Caesar (E69,E7) the death of Senator Paul Wellstone
+Examples: the murder of Julius Caesar (E69,E7)

+• the death of Senator Paul Wellstone